llbn5866/dem5866/README.md

-# DEM5866
+# dem5866
-Simple minimal firefox css theme
+simple minimal firefox css theme

 > [!note]
-> Some buttons will disapear so it's reconmmended to use the VimiumFF + Firefox hotkeys to better navigate the brower
+> use vimiumff + firefox hotkey to navigate!
+> use jetbrains mono!
+> use nightmode!

-# INSTALLATION
+# install

 1. about:config
    - toolkit.legacyUserProfileCustomizations.stylesheets > true